mljes/CSCI3161_FinalProject/README.md

 # CSCI3161 FinalProject - Flight Simulator
 Maria Jessen B00743170

+__HEY__ - Are you a current CSCI3161 student?
+Were you assigned this _exact_ project too?
+__STOP!__ Plagiarism will get you nowhere!
+It's not worth it!
+Please take the time to develop your own solution.
+Do not copy mine!
+They check GitHub!

 Allows the user to "fly" through a scene, controlling the camera/plane with mouse motions and keyboard entries.

 ![Demo of gameplay](demo.gif)